 Yes.
 Every participating teacher is required to attend both a fall and spring professional development workshop in order to participate in Musical Explorers.
 Each workshop will focus on the artists and materials featured in the semester immediately following the workshop.
 Teachers who do not attend both of the required PD sessions will forfeit participation in the program.

-All Musical Explorers professional development workshops take place in the Judith and Burton Resnick Education Wing at Carnegie Hall.
+All Musical Explorers professional development workshops take place in the Resnick Education Wing at Carnegie Hall.
 The entrance is at 154 West 57th Street (at Seventh Avenue), just east of the main entrance to Carnegie Hall.
 Directions to Carnegie Hall can be found here.

 There are several parking garages located near Carnegie Hall.
 The easiest way to find these is to visit Best Parking.